rosjat/scripts/README.md

        * spam - script to blacklist spammer ips
        * check_spamd - a helper to get notification if spamd is running.
 For some reason on 6.1 the process just dies randomly after a few weeks of running
+       * acme_renew - script to renew let's encrypt certificates and on success restart httpd